energysistem/manuals/42677-Tower WIFI/en/110-manualeq.md

-## Ecualización del sonido
+### Sound equalizer
-Tu *Energy Multiroom Tower Wi-Fi* tiene dos reguladores en la parte trasera para ajustar la ecualización del sonido:
+Your *Energy Multiroom Tower Wi-Fi* has two controllers at the back that enable users to adjust equalization:

-* Ajuste de Agudos (17).
-Indicado como "Treble".
+* Adjust Treble (17).
+This function is indicated as "Treble".
-* Ajuste de Graves (15).
-Indicado como "Bass".
+* Adjust Bass (15).
+This function is indicated as "Bass".

-También puedes seleccionar 1 de las 5 ecualizaciones predefinidas, pulsando el botón ECUALIZACIÓN del panel superior (3) o del mando a distancia (26):
+You can also choose one of the five preset equalizers by pressing the EQUALIZER button on the top display (3) or on the remote control (26):

 * EQ 0: Normal.
 * EQ 1: Pop.
 * EQ 2: Rock.
 * EQ 3: Jazz.
 * EQ 4: Classic.